OnboardingETHCR/Testing-Onboarding/modulo3-fundamentos.md

 The Ethereum team recognized early on that developers would need a simple, expressive way to build smart contracts — programs that execute exactly as written, without relying on centralized servers.

 The Solidity language has since evolved under the stewardship of the **Solidity team at the Ethereum Foundation**, with regular updates and community contributions.
-It has become the **de facto standard** for building smart contracts on Ethereum and many **EVM-compatible** chains like Polygon, Arbitrum, Avalanche C-Chain, and Optimism.
+It has become the **de facto standard** for building smart contracts on Ethereum and many **EVM-compatible** chains like Base, Arbitrum, Avalanche, Polygon, and Optimism.

 ### ✨ Why Solidity?